munificent/craftinginterpreters/book/introduction.md

 ### Challenges

 Each chapter ends with a few exercises.
-Unlike textbook problem sets which tend to review material you already covered, these are to help you learn *more* than what's in the chapter.
+Unlike textbook problem sets, which tend to review material you already covered, these are to help you learn *more* than what's in the chapter.
 They force you to step off the guided path and explore on your own.
 They will make you research other languages, figure out how to